 Once you've got clear answers to those questions, you're ready to begin shaping your strategy.
 There are a few different ways you can begin to grow and establish a deeper brand affinity within your customer base.

 Showing that your brand is unique among your competitors is a popular, and often effective tactic to help customers differentiate you from other brands in the same marketplace.

-Once you've got customers that truly believe in your brand, you're going to have a much easier time getting those people to champion your brand for you.
+Once you've got people that truly believe in your brand, you're going to have a much easier time getting them to champion your brand for you.